threefoldfoundation/tft/bsc/bridges/stellar/building.md

 docker build -t bsc-bridge-ui:$(git describe --abbrev=0 --tags | sed 's/^v//') . --no-cache
 ```

+## Remarks for building the docker images

+On an Apple Silicon chip, add `--platform linux/amd64`

 ## Publishing the helm charts

 Create a folder `packagedcharts` or empty it if it already exists.